-I remember when the Lost Boys came out in 1986; there were all these video store vampire reissues.
+I remember when the Lost Boys came out in 1986; there were all these video store with good scary movies like vampire reissues.
 Everyone was trying to cash in on vampire mania, just like today.
 One box that caught my attention was Vampyres with the small tag line in familiar font that read: They’re “lost Girls”.
 OK, I thought, what the hell, let’s check it out.
 I took the video home and settled in for some horror antics, not a film to watch with the family.

 Actually, it is a story really about how five separate lives (and unlives) converge to a very unpleasant end.
 Besides our two living dead beauties, we have Ted (Murray Brown), a passing motorist who falls victim to our lesbian vampire couple and likes it so much, the guy just won’t leave, or die.
 Plus a young couple named John and Harriet (Brian Deacon and Sally Faulkner) who set up camp in the wooded area near the castle so they can relax.
 Harriet is a painter and a little on edge, John wants to fish and really doesn’t care about much else.
 Harriet spies our two cloaked beauties wandering the grounds at night, but John doesn’t really care, he thinks she is overreacting, that’s never good.